TruncatedDinoSour/enterprise-add/README.md

 This program, written in pure C99 uses machine learning to predict `a + b` because why the fuck not!
 Maybe companies will adopt this enterprise add and incorporate it into their products because it's ✨ AI ✨

+Watch how this two-neuron single-layer model was developed in 30 minutes on YouTube (live time): <https://www.youtube.com/watch?v=6md1n5KaHMo>

 ## Dependencies

 - A C compiler